 G. Conditions Precedent to Confirmation of Plan and Effective Date i.
-Conditions Precedent to Confirmation of Plan
+Conditions Precedent to Confirmation of Plan a) the Disclosure Statement Order shall have been entered and shall not have been reversed, stayed, amended, modified, dismissed, vacated, or reconsidered;

 The following are conditions precedent to confirmation of the Plan: